 The eighth was just as crazy.
 The Aztecs scored four runs in the top of the inning, which in normal circumstances would be enough.
 Boston made it 11-8 on a sac fly by Madi Killebrew and then cut it to 11-10 on a two-out, two-run single by Martinez.
 Despite having runners on the corner, Boston could not complete yet another comeback and fell 11-10.
 Peres had 4 RBI for San Diego State while Martinez finished with 5 RBI for Boston.

 Saturday, March 11, 2017

-The day was disrupted by weather all around country.
-The Great Plains, Midwest, Southeast, and parts of the East saw games cancelled or postponed.
+The day was disrupted by the weather all around the country.
+The Great Plains, Midwest, Southeast, and parts of the East saw games canceled or postponed.

 With this weekend’s 2-game sweep of Oregon State, #FresnoState is now pacing the Mountain West with 7 wins vs Power 5 conference opponents.

 Notre Dame had a tough day with two losses by one run.
 Both games came at Georgia Tech and went to nine innings.
 Georgia Tech won the first game 8-7 on a walk-off solo shot by Colleen Darragh on just the third pitch of the ninth inning.
 The Yellow Jackets were able to win the second game 9-8 thanks to two straight passed balls with Karissa Arnold scoring the decisive run.